 Let’s break down the ingredients included so you can understand just how these AIP Cranberry Grapefruit Cookies can boost your AIP healing.

-These AIP cookies are relatively low in sugar.
+These cookies are relatively low in sugar.
 At the most, they each have about 1-1/2 tsp of pure, grade B maple syrup.
 This is only about 6 grams of carbs/sugars, and since it’s in the form of pure, grade B maple syrup, it also comes loaded with vitamins and minerals.

 In addition to the maple syrup, these cookies also include prebiotic fiber from xylitol, which is incredibly beneficial in the gut healing process.
 Most of us are familiar with probiotics, which promote and replenish the healing bacteria in our digestive tract.
 Prebiotics are just as important, as they feed that healing bacteria.
-One component I find missing from many of my client’s AIP diets is a focus on all four “Rs” of the protocol:
+One component I find missing from many of my client’s diets is a focus on all four “Rs” of the protocol:

 - Remove: AIP takes care of this with removing the common food allergens – eggs, nuts, grains, gluten, dairy, soy, corn, legumes.